PRIMARY TRAUMA CARE WORKSHOP FOR AYUSH PRACTIONERS

 Its 1st project on COVID-19 Care was funded by Tech Mahindra Foundation.

-The PTC AYUSH Cares project is training 4,000 AYUSH doctors across 4 states – Gujarat, Rajasthan, Madhya Pradesh and Himachal Pradesh and is a workshop-based didactic and skill development training to address out of hospital primary trauma care by AYUSH doctors, primarily in rural and semi-urban settings.; the workshops will train its participants FREE OF COST through hands-on sessions on Initial assessment and primary survey, C-spine stabilisation, wound care and suturing IV – IO Access, Airway Management and Cardio Pulmonary Resuscitation.
+This project involves conducting workshops on Primary Trauma Care; it is a hands-on workstation based didactic and skill development training to address out of hospital primary trauma care by AYUSH doctors, primarily in rural and semi-urban settings.
+The workshops will train its participants FREE OF COST through hands-on sessions on Initial assessment and primary survey, C-spine stabilisation, wound care and suturing IV – IO Access, Airway Management and Cardio Pulmonary Resuscitation.